What is an appraisal

 So who makes sure the value of the property is in line with the amount being paid?
 There are too many people exposed in the real estate process to let such a transaction proceed without ensuring that the value of the property is commensurate with the amount being paid.

 This is where the appraisal comes in.
-An appraisal is an unbiased estimate of what a buyer might expect to pay - or a seller receive - for a parcel of real estate, where both the buyer and seller are well informed parties and the property has been typically marketed for an adequate amount of time.
-To be a well informed party, many people turn to a certified, professional appraiser to provide them with the most accurate estimate of the true market value of their property.
+An appraisal is an unbiased estimate of what a knowing buyer might expect to pay - or a knowing seller receive - for a parcel of real estate, where both the buyer and seller are well informed parties and the property has been typically marketed for an adequate amount of time.
+To be a well informed party, many people turn to a certified, professional real estate appraiser to provide them with the most accurate estimate of the true market value of their real property.

 The Appraisal Inspection

 So what goes into a real estate appraisal?
 It all starts with the appraisal inspection.
 An appraiser's duty is to inspect the property being appraised to ascertain the true status of that property.
 He or she must actually see features, such as the number of bedrooms, bathrooms, the location, and so on, to ensure that they really exist and are in the condition a reasonable buyer would expect them to be.
 The inspection often includes a sketch of the property, ensuring the proper square footage and conveying the layout of the property.
 Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.